Table of Contents

 2. Algorithm Operation

-The system evaluates the electrical power fed back to or drawn from the grid every minute.
+The system evaluates the electrical power fed back to or drawn from the electrical grid every minute.

-In case of surplus fed back, it activates the various configured and connected devices.
+In case of fed-back surplus, it activates the different configured and connected appliances.

 For example, if there is a surplus greater than or equal to 1000 W, it activates the 1000 W water heater.

-Conversely, if there is no longer a surplus and energy is being drawn from the grid, the system deactivates the necessary devices to limit the draw.
+Conversely, if there is no longer a surplus and energy is being drawn from the grid, the system deactivates the necessary appliances to limit the draw.

-It is not possible to set activation or deactivation priorities among the devices; they are only controlled based on their nominal power to maximize self-consumption.
+It is not possible to set activation or deactivation priorities among the appliances; these are controlled solely based on their nominal power to maximize self-consumption.

-To be as flexible as possible, it is recommended to connect devices with the lowest possible power so that they activate with even a small surplus.
+To be as flexible as possible, it is recommended to connect appliances with the lowest possible power rating so that they are activated with even a small surplus.

-For example, each phase of a 3000 W water heater can be connected to an independent relay to benefit from three 1000 W steps.
+For example, the 3 phases of a 3000 W water heater can be connected to an independent relay to benefit from three 1000 W steps.

 Specific Notes

-Minimum power and number of phases of a station
+Minimum power and number of phases for a charging station

 Generally, an electric vehicle requires a minimum of 6A to start charging.
 Some vehicles require 8A or 10A.
-A lower minimum can cause an error on the vehicle.
+A minimum set below these values can cause an error on the vehicle.

-Consequence for optimization: A vehicle connected to a three-phase station requires a minimum solar surplus of 4140 W for the system to start charging.
+Consequence for optimization: a vehicle connected to a three-phase charging station requires a minimum solar surplus of 4140 W for the system to initiate charging.

-For small photovoltaic installations (5-8 kWp), the surplus required to activate the station will only be available during summer and mid-day.
+In the case of small photovoltaic installations (5-8 kWp), the surplus required to activate the charging station will only be available in summer and during the middle of the day.

-In these cases, it is recommended to connect the 3 phases of the station to 3 independent relays or at least to 3 independent switches so that the user can easily switch from one to three phases.
+In these cases, it is recommended to connect the 3 phases of the charging station to 3 relays or at least to 3 independent switches so that the user can easily switch from one phase to three phases.
 See the diagram above.

-When changing the number of phases for the station, the main circuit breaker of the station must be turned off, the connection phases engaged or disengaged, and the station turned back on.
+When changing the number of phases of the charging station, you must turn off the main circuit breaker of the station, connect or disconnect the connection phases, and then turn the station back on.

-The optimization system does not allow for controlling phases and automatically switching from a single-phase to a bi- or three-phase load.
+The optimization system does not allow for phase control and automatic switching from a single-phase load to a bi- or three-phase load.

 Vehicle Standby

-When a vehicle is plugged into the station but the solar surplus is insufficient to initiate charging, the vehicle goes into standby mode until the station supplies it with electricity.
+When a vehicle is connected to the charging station but the solar surplus is insufficient to initiate charging, the vehicle remains in standby until the station supplies it with electricity.

-In some cases, the vehicle may go into full standby after some time, and when the station provides it with electricity again, charging will not start until the vehicle is "woken up" by the user.
+In some cases, the vehicle may enter deep sleep after some time, and when the station supplies it with electricity again, charging will not start until the vehicle is "woken up" by the user.

-This case is common when the vehicle is plugged in the evening and the solar surplus will only be available the following morning.
+This often happens when the vehicle is plugged in during the evening and the solar surplus will only be available the next morning.

-Some vehicles can be updated to prevent these unexpected standbys.
+Some vehicles can be updated to prevent these unexpected standby states.
 Consult the vehicle manufacturer.

-The system has been tested on a limited number of electric vehicles, and as each manufacturer has its own specificities, Climkit cannot guarantee the functioning of its optimization system with all vehicle types.
+The system has been tested on a limited number of electric vehicles, and since each manufacturer has its specificities, Climkit cannot guarantee the functioning of its optimization system with all vehicle types.

 Older Vehicles